I was a Pilates instructor, who specialized in trauma-sensitive Pilates.

 Neuroscience tells us that our minds take the shape of what our attention rests upon.
 And yet, that feels rather limiting.
 I would suggest instead that our body-minds take the shape of where we've been and what our attention rests upon.

 There may be reasons for a tight diaphragm, tense shoulders, a wilted posture, clenched muscles etc. that extend beyond muscle tone and boney structure.
 Those underlying reasons need to be treated with equal care and respect.
 I set our to become a Pilates instructor because I struggled to find an instructor who understood how trauma affects the intricate and interconnected relationship between the musculature system and nervous system.
 In other words, I set out to become the teacher I wish I could find.

-For the past ten years I've been working within the Somatic Experiencing (SE) model, which is a body-oriented approach to healing trauma and stress disorders.
+For over ten years I've been working within the Somatic Experiencing (SE) model, which is a body-oriented approach to healing trauma and stress disorders.
 I intuitively began combining tenets of SE into my own Pilates sessions and was amazed by the results!
 Not only had Pilates become a fun way to strengthen my body, but it also allowed me to discharge stuck energy and move into a more spacious and regulated way of being.
-Repeated experiences of feeling supported, strong and at ease affirmed my decision to become a Pilates instructor and continues to inform my work with clients whether they've experienced trauma or not.
+Repeated experiences of feeling supported, strong and at ease affirmed my decision to become a Pilates instructor and informed my work with clients whether they've experienced trauma or not.